Tortoaster/CurveFever/README.md

 We wrote this project based on an open source python implementation of Curve fever using the pygame library.
 The original implementation can be found in this [repository](link to repository)

 We built 2 computer agents that can be initialized as players in the game.
-- A Min-Max agent:
+- **Min-Max agent:**

     Preforms a search of the game tree using alpha-beta pruning.
 It uses a weighted sum of a few heuristis evaluate the nodes of the tree and chooses the best move in each timestep.
-- Deep reinforcement learning Agent:
+- **Deep reinforcement learning Agent: **

     Extracts features from the game state at every time step and evalueates the feature vector using a trained neural net to choose an action.